Make-School-Courses/FEW-1.1-Web-Foundations/personal-homepage.md

 - Style your work
   - Use *three* levels of hierarchy
-  - Font styles, strive for legibility
+  - Font styles strive for legibility
     - Set the font-size on the *body* element in px
     - Set the font size of *other elements* in em
     - Set the color.
-    - You can use a different font-family for headings.
+    - You can use different font-family for headings.
     - Use *line-height* to set the line spacing (this helps legibility)
     - Text should *not* touch an edge (You probably need padding on the parent)
     - Try to get three levels of *hierarchy*.